sabrunel/cavern-brawl-pygame/README.md

 ### Resources

-All assets used so far for this game come from [Szadiart's platformer set](https://szadiart.itch.io/rocky-world-platformer-set).
+All graphics used so far for this game come from [Szadiart's platformer set](https://szadiart.itch.io/rocky-world-platformer-set).

 ### Requirements